Tabletop role-playing game: 1990s: decline in popularity

-2000s-present
+2000–2010

 In 2000, Wizards of the Coast's Dungeons & Dragons brand manager Ryan Dancey introduced a policy whereby other companies could publish D&D-compatible materials under the Open Gaming License (OGL).
 He was frustrated that game supplements suffered far more diminished sales over time than the core books required to play the game, then this would spread the cost of supplementing the game and would increase sales of the core books, which could only be published by WotC.
 The new D&D rules became known as the d20 system, and a System Reference Document was published, containing all the rules needed to write a supplement or run a one-off game, but lacking the character advancement rules necessary for long-term play.
 The open gaming movement and 3rd/3.5 edition D&D (2000, 2003) enjoyed a great deal of success, and although there was some criticism of the move, a great many d20 System games were released until around 2008.

+Meanwhile, indie role-playing game communities arose on the internet, studying role-playing and developing several forms of role-playing game theory such as GNS theory.
+Rules innovations combined with literary techniques to develop games such as Apocalypse World, The Quiet Year, and Dogs in the Vineyard that rely on the contributions of players to enhance moral agency in a process of emergent storytelling.

+2010–2020

-In January 2012, Wizards of the Coast announced that a new edition of the game, at the time referred to as D&D Next, was under development.
+In January 2012, Wizards of the Coast announced that a new edition of D&D, at the time referred to as D&D Next, was under development.
 In direct contrast to the previous editions of the game, D&D Next was developed partly via a public open playtest.
 An early build of the new edition debuted at the 2012 Dungeons & Dragons Experience event to about 500 fans.
 Public playtesting began on 24 May 2012, with the final playtest packet released on 20 September 2013.
 The 5th edition's Basic Rules, a free PDF containing complete rules for play and a subset of the player and DM content from the core rulebooks, was released on 3 July 2014.
 In forty years the genre grew from a few hobbyists and boutique publishers to an economically significant part of the games industry.
 Grass-roots and small business involvement remains substantial while larger projects have attracted several million players worldwide.
 Toys industry leader Hasbro purchased Wizards of the Coast in 1999 for an estimated $325 million.

+With the emergence of esports, livestreamed gaming, and Let's Plays, actual plays of TTRPGs became a popular podcast and webseries format, and contributed to the resurgence of TTRPGs in the 2010s and 2020s.
+These include streaming shows and podcasts such as Dimension 20, Critical Role, and The Adventure Zone.